How To Choose The Right Dog Harness For Your Pet’s Size And Activity Level

 4. Measure the Length: From the base of the neck to the base of the tail.

-See also Top 10 Outdoor Toys For Energetic Dogs
+See also Top-Rated Tough Toys For Large Breed Dogs

 Size Chart Example